DevOps Certification Training Course

 I will follow the above order in which parameters are listed.
 So first parameter would be “Size”.

-Check out this video to know more about Docker.
+Check out the following video to know more about Docker Containers & why it is used.

-The following image explains how Virtual Machine and Docker Container utilizes the resources allocated to them.
+The following image explains how Virtual Machine and Docker Container utilize the resources allocated to them.

 Consider a situation depicted in the above image.
 I have a host system with 16 Gigabytes of RAM and I have to run 3 Virtual Machines on it.
 To run the Virtual Machines in parallel, I need to divide my RAM among the Virtual Machines.
 Suppose I allocate it in the following way: